iaincollins/structured-data-testing-tool/README.md

 Helps inspect and test web pages for Structured Data.

+Designed to allow automation and quick ad-hoc testing of structured data - especially in bulk or as part of a CD/CI pipeline.

+## Features

+* A Command Line Interface (`sdtt`) and an API for CD/CI integration.
 * Accepts any URL or a file to test (via string, buffer, stream…).
-* Has both a Command Line Interface (`sdtt`) and an API for CD/CI integration.
 * Tests pages for Schema.org markup in HTML (with microdata), JSON-LD and RDFa.
 * Tests `<meta>` tags for specific tags and values (e.g. for Twitter and Facebook sharing data, OpenGraph tags, App Store tags).
-* Tests if properties exist, should not exist and/or if they match a Regular Expression.
+* Tests if properties exist, should not exist and/or if they match a Regular Expression check.
-* Comes with built-in support for testing some of the common schema types.
+* Built-in 'presets' for testing common schema types (including all types of Article schemas).
-* Any schemas found that are have built-in support are automatically tested by default.
-* You can define your own re-useable custom presets for testing any schema.
+* API: Define your own re-useable, custom presets to write specific tests for your own site.
-* API can be used with a headless browser to test Structured Data injected by client side JavaScript (e.g. via Google Tag Manager).
+* API: Use with a headless browser to test Structured Data injected by client side JavaScript (e.g. via Google Tag Manager).
-* Can return list of all valid Schema.org schemas
+* CLI: Recognizes and displays info for all 1000+ schemas on Schema.org.

 This tool uses [web-auto-extractor](https://www.npmjs.com/package/web-auto-extractor) and [jmespath](https://www.npmjs.com/package/jmespath).

+Note: Schema.org does not define 'optional' and 'required' fields for schemas, it describes valid properties and what they may contain.
+Recommendations and tests in the built-in presets are based on practical errors and warnings returned by search engine providers.

 ## Install